 If your LSAT is swiftly approaching, ideally you’re wrapping up your preparations for the test.
 Regardless of whether you prepared by taking a class or opted for self-study, you already know that this is not the sort of test that you can cram for.
 This is good news because it means that you shouldn’t be planning to spend the day before the test studying!

-Although it’s understandable that you might want to make use of every hour leading up to the test with just a little bit more practice, you should fight this urge; take the day off from LSAT prep today!
-For a lot of students this is a welcome suggestion, but for many test takers, following this advice is surprisingly challenging—why not take the time to go try another game or two?
+Although it’s understandable that you might want to make use of every hour leading up to the test with just a little bit more practice, you should fight this urge.
+Take the day off from LSAT prep!
+For a lot of students, this is a welcome suggestion.
+But for many test-takers, following this advice is surprisingly challenging.
+Why not take the time to go try another game or two?
 Maybe take a practice section?

 I’ve even spoken with students who were considering taking an entire practice test the day before the LSAT!
-Today you should ideally be focused on rest and relaxation, and on making sure you have attended to any last-minute details.
+The day before you should ideally be focused on rest and relaxation, and on making sure you have attended to any last-minute details.
 Put some thought into maintaining the proper mindset, but do not exhaust yourself the day before the test!
-There are a lot of great reasons to relax today—here are just a few:
+There are a lot of great reasons to relax —here are just a few:

-If you can get a bit of rest and relaxation today, you’ll be much more likely to bring your best performance on Saturday.
+If you can get a bit of rest and relaxation the day before, you’ll be much more likely to bring your best performance on test day.